mathieu-benoit/acm-workshop/content/whereami/deploy-app.md

 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

-In this section, you will deploy via Kustomize the Whereami app in the dedicated namespace.
+In this section, you will deploy the Whereami app.

 Initialize variables:
 ```Bash